Wide-Sense Stationarity in Generalized Graph Signal Processing: GGSP Statistical Model

 As an example, in \cref{def:random_graph_process}, $X$ can represent a multichannel signal.
 For instance, each vertex in a graph may correspond to a sensor station that records PM2.5, temperature and humidity levels, so that the recorded signal at each vertex is in $\calH=\Real^3$.
 If we take $X$ to be the random vector observations at all vertices, it satisfies \cref{def:random_graph_process} and is a \gls{GRP}.

 From the perspective of time-vertex analysis, it is also natural to suppose that each vertex signal can be a discrete- or continuous-time signal.
-We next investigate conditions under which the following stochastic process on $\scG$ can be modeled as a \gls{GRP} as in \cref{def:random_graph_process}, with $\calH=L^2(\Upsilon)$, where $\Upsilon$ is a set like $[a,b]$:
+We next investigate conditions under which the following stochastic process on $\scG$ can be modeled as a \gls{GRP} as in \cref{def:random_graph_process}: let $\calH=L^2(\Upsilon)$, where $\Upsilon$ is a set like $[a,b]$, and